leanprover/fp-lean/functional-programming-lean/src/hello-world/conveniences.md

 It is important to remember, however, that nested actions are only a shorter notation for `IO` actions that occur in a surrounding `do` block.
 The side effects that are involved in executing them still occur in the same order, and execution of side effects is not interspersed with the evaluation of expressions.
+Therefore, nested actions cannot be lifted from the branches of an `if`.

 For an example of where this might be confusing, consider the following helper definitions that return data after announcing to the world that they have been executed:
 ```lean
 {{#example_decl Examples/Cat.lean getNumA}}